Bilal-251/Conversational-app-using-Gemini/README.md

-# Conversational-app-using-Gemini
+# Conversational-app-using-LangChain
-This is a conversational app made using Streamlit and Gemini.This app uses a gemini models for Answering tasks and Streamlit for frontend.
+This is a simple Question Answering app made using Hugging Face and LangChain.This app uses a pretrained LLM for Answering tasks and Streamlit for frontend.

 # Installation and Usage
 1. Create and Activate the virtual Environment